EmranMR/AlpineJS-Nova-Extension/README.md

 ## Introduction

-This extension finally provides the long overdue **[AlpineJS](https://alpinejs.dev) Autocompletion** + **Snippets** to Nova Editor!
+This extension provides the **[AlpineJS](https://alpinejs.dev) Autocompletion** + **Snippets** to Nova Editor!

-The **snippets** are extensible, so if you know any other handy snippets we could all benefit from, please feel free to fork the extension and edit the file located at (Definitions/Snippets/GeneralSnippets.js), edit and pull request? 😇

-This extension has been inspired by [Jason Platts's **AMAZING** 💯 TailwindCSS Nova extension](https://github.com/jasonplatts/tailwindcss-nova-ext) and [Adrian Wilczyński's VSCode AlpineJS extension](https://github.com/AdrianWilczynski/AlpineIntelliSense), in fact most of the definitions in the current version are from there.
+This extension has been inspired by [Jason Platts's **AMAZING** 💯 TailwindCSS Nova extension](https://github.com/jasonplatts/tailwindcss-nova-ext) and [Adrian Wilczyński's VSCode AlpineJS extension](https://github.com/AdrianWilczynski/AlpineIntelliSense).
+In fact I used the dictionary from Adrain's repo, I tidied it up a bit to suit this project, and then made an extension around it utilising the informations from there.

-**_Good luck with your projects!_** 🚀
+**_Good luck with your projects & I hope you find the extension helpful!_** 🚀

 ![Attributes](https://user-images.githubusercontent.com/11975985/151862750-15f045e4-ae2d-406b-ae36-721c89508b5c.jpg)